How can advanced planning tools contribute to better transport infrastructure planning?

 The Efficiency and functionality of transport infrastructure is challenged and threatened by changing climatic conditions, abrupt and unexpected changing economies, as well as evolving technologies, whether in construction or in information as the worldwide turns connected and responsive.

 How does sound transport infrastructure planning contribute to safer transport conditions and more resilient infrastructure?

-Transport infrastructure planning is the very first step towards achieving better transport conditions and ensuring robustness and resilient infrastructure.
-Planning transport infrastructure shifted from being concentrated on road and rail to being a fully integrated and multimodal system that places high-and-low-speed, high-and-low-capacity, active and motorized transport, etc. into a single framework for achieving safer and more resilient infrastructure.
-As cities change and reclaim their strictly urban identities, transport infrastructure design is questioned and new paradigms are sought.
-Cities shift towards making cities not just efficient ecosystems but places where moving, whether it is on foot, by bike, by bus or by car, is safe.
-We are committed to work alongside this transformation as we firmly believe that planning infrastructure is focused anymore on diligent professional work that ensures designing to standards but involves much more complex planning and design choices, a minute set of overarching principles that an equilibrium among the parts.
+Infrastructure planning has shifted from being concentrated on road and rail to being fully integrated with multimodal system planning.
+It is now focused on active and motorized transportation that co-exist into a single framework that achieves safer and more integrated infrastructure.
+As cities change and citizens reclaim their strictly urban identities, transport infrastructure design is being questioned and new paradigms are being sought.
+Decision makers are being challenged to implement multimodal transport systems that integrate mobility options, such as biking, pathways for pedestrians, ride-sharing, e-scooters, etc. We are committed to work alongside this transformation as we firmly believe that planning infrastructure is a collaborative process that ensures designing to standards based on a minute set of overarching principles that maintain an overall equilibrium.